Last Updated: January 1, 2022

 - You are a beginner in the designing field.

-You should opt for Photoshop if…
+You Should Opt for Photoshop If:

 - You have a mid to large-sized business.

-- Want unique designs for your brand.
+- You want completely unique designs for your brand.

 Hopefully, now you have a good idea of which one is right for you!
 If you’ve any questions or wanna share your thoughts, please let me know in the comment section.